-Overwhelmed by the idea of replanting succulents?
+Overwhelmed by the idea of repotting succulents?
 No?
 Just me?
 That’s fair.

-If you’ve just picked up a cute new succulent buddy from a greenhouse or a hardware store and need to get it out of that generic plastic packaging, the pot you bought it with just isn’t cutting it anymore, or it’s time for a soil refresh- don’t fret.
+If you’ve just picked up some cute newly purchased succulents from a greenhouse or a hardware store and need to get it out of that generic plastic packaging, the pot you bought it with just isn’t cutting it anymore, or it’s time for a soil refresh- don’t fret.